haoel/downsampling/README.md

 The diagram picture as below
 - The first black chart at the top is the raw data with 7500 points
-- The second, third, and fourth respectively are LTOB, LTTB and LTD downsampling data with 500 points
+- The second, third, and fourth respectively are LTOB, LTTB, and LTD downsampling data with 500 points
 - The last one at the bottom just put all together.

 ![](./data/downsampling.chart.png?raw=true)